nukkonyan/Tklib/README.md

 This is a massive include with quite some additions and will be updated as frequent as possible adding more stuff.
 This was renamed from Tk Include to Tk Libraries when 1.2.0 was released.

+Note: if you don't want multi-colors to be included in your compile, simply define NoMultiColors before the tklib include.

 Will be later converted into being natives and using a custom extension to read from.

 Also includes modified/updated SourceMod includes.